-An Arduino-MKR compatible shield with 4 digital inputs, 4 digital outputs and 2 analog inputs, all rated 24V.Designed by Omzlo, Ships from Greece
+An Arduino-MKR compatible shield with 4 digital inputs, 4 digital outputs and 2 analog inputs, all rated 24V.Designed by Omzlo in Greece

 Nowadays, most common microcontroller operate with 3.3V logic, while the older classic Arduino UNO uses 5V logic, but sometimes you want to connect your project to 12V or 24V gadgets, which are common in automation and home systems.